-- For online marketing of your products on your website (see Get the FAQs on CAD digital marketing)
+For online marketing of your products on your website

-- For custom products, designed by potential customers online through a configurator that creates custom or even unique CAD drawings or models (see 10 Questions to Ask Before Selecting an Online Product Configurator Solution)
+For custom products, designed by potential customers online through a configurator that creates custom or even unique CAD drawings or models

 CAD for these other purposes requires PDM for the same reasons as outlined above, but they also add other new PDM requirements.
 For example, in the case of online CAD drawings and models, you’ll need to decide the following questions then have your PDM system manage the processes:

-- What intellectual property protection do you want applied to your online CAD files?
-For example ‘hollowed-out’ CAD models with internal details removed (see Allow 3D Printing for Prototypes but NOT Manufacturing!).
+What intellectual property protection do you want applied to your online CAD files?
+For example ‘hollowed-out’ CAD models with internal details removed.
 That may entail another set of all or some of your CAD files as master online CAD files that will require their own PDM controlled review and approval loops including automated recreation if and when the engineering master CAD files are updated.

-- What user data to collect in exchange for CAD downloads?
-As this Sep 2019 TREW Marketing/IEEE GlobalSpec survey on engineers' willingness to give their information in return for CAD downloads.
-The survey shows that engineers regard CAD files as the type of content most enticing for them to provide their information.
+What user data to collect in exchange for CAD downloads?
+Survey’s show that engineers regard CAD files as the type of content most enticing for them to provide their information.
 It’s this fact that has made CAD downloads a leading content type for lead generation.
 Once you collect leads, how will you distribute them and track them?
 For example, you might integrate your CAD download solution with your customer relationship management (CRM) system.

 1. If you publish CAD data it needs to be correct and maintained that way.